pleabargain/EnglishHelpsYourCareer/English in use phrases.md

 # eye opening experience
 - My first colonoscopy was an eye opening experience!

-# put in my two senses
+# put in my two cents

 # don't sweat the small stuff
 - My grandmother told me not to sweat the small stuff.